In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 We have seen that life expectancy has been improving all across the planet.
 It is one of the most important measures of well-being.
 Yet most people think of income when they think of prosperity.
 Rightly so.
 Income is correlated with other factors that allow us to move beyond surviving to thriving.

-The common refrain we hear today is “The rich are getting richer and the poor are getting poorer."
+Today's common refrain is "The rich are getting richer and the poor are getting poorer."
 It is widely repeated.
 It is a sentiment that often finds its way into the unison prayers of confession in congregations of my tradition.
-N. T. Wright, a theologian whose work I’ve found very helpful, writes:
+N. T. Wright, a theologian whose work I've found very helpful, writes:

 And now we have the new global evils: rampant, uncaring, and irresponsible materialism and capitalism on the one hand; raging unthinking religious fundamentalism on the other.
 As one famous book puts it, we have ‘Jihad versus McWorld.”
 (Whether there is such a thing as caring capitalism, or for that matter thoughtful fundamentalism, isn’t the point at the moment.) ….
 It doesn’t take a Ph.D in macroeconomics to know that if the rich are getting richer by the minute, and the poor poorer, there is something badly wrong.
 (Simply Christian, 8)

-It also doesn’t take a Ph.D. in macroeconomics to verify such claims either. ;-) The truth is much more complicated than this declaration and certainly is not true if we take the long view of multiple generations.
-What can we say about per capita income on an historic basis?
+It also doesn't take a Ph.D. in macroeconomics to verify such claims either. ;-) The truth is much more complicated than this declaration and certainly is not true if we take the long view of multiple generations.
+What can we say about per capita income on a historical basis?

 Comparing income across eras is difficult.
 Inflation and other variables make direct comparison impossible.
 Furthermore, comparing contemporary currency-based economies to barter economies will not do.
-Economic historians have developed a concept called “purchasing power parity” (PPP) to aid in this process.
-The value of a dollar at a fixed point in time is chosen and the value of income at all other points in time is pegged to the purchasing power of the fixed dollar.
-For our purposes, we will be using a PPP measure of “2011 International Dollars” (I$).
-Annual per capita Gross Domestic Product (the total market value of all final goods and services produced within a given country in a given period of time, usually a year) will be used as a proxy for income.
+Economic historians have developed a concept called "purchasing power parity" (PPP) to aid this process.
+The value of a dollar at a fixed point in time is chosen, and the value of income at all other points is pegged to the purchasing power of the fixed dollar.
+We will use a PPP measure of "2011 International Dollars" (I$) for our purposes.
+Annual per capita Gross Domestic Product (the total market value of all final goods and services produced within a given country in a given period, usually a year) will be used as a proxy for income.

 Not all economists agree on how to achieve parity between the present and more distant eras.
-Angus Maddison, one of the foremost authorities on this topic, suggested that about I$1,000 per capita (using 2011 dollars) is a subsistence level of income and was typical of subsistence living prior to the industrial revolution.
+Angus Maddison, one of the foremost authorities on this topic, suggested that about I$1,000 per capita (using 2011 dollars) is a subsistence income level and was typical of subsistence living before the industrial revolution.
 However, economist Brad Delong, who has done his own analysis, claims:

 “A large proportion of our high standard of living today derives not just from our ability to more cheaply and productively manufacture the commodities of 1800, but from our ability to manufacture whole new types of commodities, some of which do a better job of meeting needs that we knew we had back in 1800, and some of which meet needs that were unimagined back in 1800.”
 (Brad DeLong)